valentimfilhouk/valentimfilho/README.md

   [Live Demo](https://your-demo-link)

 ## 🔬 Research Interests
-- [AI in Healthcare ]: [Developing machine learning models for disease prediction, diagnosis, and personalized treatment.
+- [AI in Healthcare ]: [Developing and applying machine learning and deep learning models for disease prediction, diagnosis, and personalized treatment.
 Leveraging multi-omics data to identify biomarkers and therapeutic targets.]
 - [AI in Smart Cities]: [Designing intelligent systems for urban planning, traffic management, and energy optimization.
 Using IoT sensors and AI to monitor air quality, noise pollution, and waste management.
 Enhancing public safety through AI-driven surveillance and emergency response systems.]